(Last Updated On: February 26, 2023)

 single white egg with fresh flowers added to it.

-For the centerpiece pictured in this post I went to my local grocery store and bought some white statice, purple sea holly, and tiny miniature carnations (shades went from white to pink).
-For the greens I took the liberty of using fresh herbs since I knew I would just need small short sprigs.
-I love using fresh herbs in my floral arrangements and these little eggs started with some fresh marjoram and thyme – also available at grocery stores.
+For the centerpiece pictured in this post I went to Trader Joe’s and bought some white statice, purple sea holly, and tiny miniature carnations (shades went from white to pink).
+For the greens, I took the liberty of using fresh herbs since I knew I would just need small short sprigs and they are super cheap.
+I love using fresh herbs in my floral arrangements and these little eggs started with some fresh marjoram and thyme -available at grocery stores.
 You can use any small flowers or greens, some options include small spring bulbs like mini daffodils, grape hyacinths or lily of the valley.
 Small pink tulips are the perfect spring flower and would also work, just make sure they are small.
 You should also consider using filler flowers.
 Filler flowers are the more wispy varieties of flowers such as statice, caspia, wax flower, and babies breath to name a few.
+The nice thing about these tiny little eggs, they don’t hold much keeping your cost down.

 What if I am not hosting an Easter dinner this year?